sharanyavenkat/onyx-houseware/replit.md

 # Overview

-Onyx Houseware Order Management System is a mini-CRM web application for a cookware manufacturing company.
+Onyx Houseware Order Management System is a mini-CRM web application designed for a cookware manufacturing company.
 It manages the complete order lifecycle from customer inquiries to fulfillment, serving as a lightweight alternative to enterprise systems like Zoho Inventory.
 The application is optimized for a small manufacturing operation with a single shared admin user account.

 # User Preferences